xZeroMCPE/SurvivalGames/README.md

 **Plugin requires Economy to be installed for it to work**

 # Credits
 - [SavionLegendZzz](https://github.com/SavionLegendZzz) project was forked from him.
-But i extended it and fixed alot og bugs
+But i've extended it and fixed alot of bugs
 - [fengberd](https://github.com/fengberd) For providing us the main project source